-Collaboration Revenue
+License and Collaboration Revenue

-Collaboration revenue was \$0.8 million for the three months ended June 30, 2011 compared to \$0.1 million in the three months ended June 30, 2010.
-The increase in collaboration revenue of \$0.7 million is due to the achievement of two milestones from a fixed-fee research and development agreement that we entered into in May 2010.
-The arrangement provided for an up-front fee of \$0.7 million which is being recognized over the term of the agreement, projected to be fifteen months.
+License and collaboration revenue was \$0.3 million for the three months ended September 30, 2011 compared to \$0.9 million for the three months ended September 30, 2010.
+In the three months ended September 30, 2010, we achieved two milestones under a fixed-fee research and development agreement and received milestone payments during that period.
+For the three months ended September 30, 2011, no milestones were due or achieved, which resulted in the decrease in license and collaboration revenue of \$0.6 million in the three months ended September 30, 2011 as compared to the same period in 2010.

+The agreement provided for an up-front fee of \$0.7 million which is being recognized on a straight-line basis over the estimated period of performance under the agreement.
 In March 2011, we amended the collaboration agreement and received an additional \$0.3 million payment.
 Under the amendment, certain milestones and the payment terms associated with satisfaction of the milestones were modified.
-The total up-front and additional payment of \$1.05 million is being recognized on a straight-line basis over the estimated performance period, through September 30, 2011.
-The arrangement also provides for milestone payments, which payments have been and are expected to be recognized as we achieve milestones.
+Through July 2011, the \$0.7 million up-front payment and the \$0.3 million payment received in March 2011 were being recognized on a straight-line basis through September 30, 2011, which was management's best estimate of its period of performance under the amended agreement.
+During July 2011, we reassessed the period of performance and extended it through November 2011.
+This change in estimate did not have a material impact on the recognition of the remaining deferred revenue under the collaboration agreement.